Codecademy/docs/content/numpy/concepts/built-in-functions/terms/trace/trace.md

 The `.trace()` method takes the following arguments:

-- `matrix` - the input matrix whose trace needs to be calculated;
+- `matrix`: The input matrix whose trace needs to be calculated.
-- `offset` (optional) - offset of the diagonal from the main diagonal.
+- `offset` (optional): Offset of the diagonal from the main diagonal.
 The default is 0, which means the main diagonal.
-A positive value for `offset` moves the diagonal to the right, while a negative value moves it to the left;
+A positive value for `offset` moves the diagonal to the right, while a negative value moves it to the left.
-- `dtype` (optional) - determines the data type of the returned trace.
-If not provided, the data type is inferred from the input matrix;
+- `dtype` (optional): Determines the data type of the returned trace.
+If not provided, the data type is inferred from the input matrix.
-- `out`: (optional) - if provided, specifies the output array where the result will be stored instead of creating a new array to store the result.
+- `out`: (optional): If provided, specify the output array where the result will be stored instead of creating a new array to store the result.

 ## Example 1